Jane Kennedy is Merseyside’s first Police and Crime Commissioner (PCC).

 With her experience both as a Security Minister in Northern Ireland and her time as a Merseyside MP, Jane decided if Police and Crime Commissioners were to be a reality she would stand for election.
 Her long and varied career put her in a strong position to make the role work and ensure Merseyside’s police and crime needs were effectively represented nationally.

 Jane's time in Northern Ireland gave her first-hand experience of the personal cost involved in policing when, during a dispute over access to the Holy Cross junior school, more than 700 police officers were injured on the streets of the Ardoyne before she gained permission to invite the British Army on to the streets.
 She also learned the importance of community support for the police working with strong people who didn't dare tell their children what they did for a living for fear they may inadvertently let it slip in the wrong company.

 As an MP, Jane was in Parliament when Frank Dobson, the MP for Holborn & St Pancras, spoke after the London bus bombings in July 2005.
 He described the awe and respect he felt for the emergency services, especially the police - the people who run towards the sound of the bomb blast when all others are running away.

 Jane was determined to work hard to win your support and, as your Commissioner, she is committed to being a strong champion for the Force and all the communities it serves.
 This role, also gives her an opportunity to voice the deep anxiety felt by many at the scale of the Government’s cuts to the police service and the Force's community safety partners.

-Jane said: "Public service is an honour to perform and those who do so generally have the highest motives and often demonstrate a depth of commitment to their fellow human beings that springs from a quality of altruism that money can't buy.
+"Public service is an honour to perform and those who do so generally have the highest motives and often demonstrate a depth of commitment to their fellow human beings that springs from a quality of altruism that money can't buy.

 "My personal philosophy has always been that everyone with any shred of responsibility for delivering a more safe and peaceful society should be allowed to get on and do it."